 After the molding is complete, the salt is washed out.
 This process dissolves and removes the salt.
-Areas that contained salt grains are left as pores following the process.
+Areas that contained salt grains are left as pores.

 This porous aluminum has some advantages over metal foams.
 For example, one of the main difficulties in the production of metal foams is finding the right combination of metal and explosive agents.
 Another difficulty is finding the correct temperatures and times to heating them to produce the required texture of the foam.